Managing Your CI/CD Build Notifications

 In case you no longer want to have a specific rule trigger notifications, you can either disable it (use the toggle on the right hand side) or delete it completely.

-Note: Each service have different detail fields that will need to be populated, so refer to the sections below to see which apply for the service you want to configure.
+Note: Each service has different detail fields that will need to be populated, so refer to the sections below to see which apply for the service you want to configure.

 Common Configuration